 It has been suggested that we discuss our theorem prover and its application to proving the correctness of computations.
 We have been working on our prover, on and off, since about 1972 [9].
 This prover is known both as the Boyer-Moore theorem prover and as NQTHM. (pronounced en-que-thum, an acronym for "New, Quantified THeoreM Prover," an uninspired parochialism that has taken on a life of its own).
 The details of our prover and its applications have been extensively presented in several books and articles.
 In fact, from these publications the prover has been recoded by at least three other groups.
-In this paper, we will (a) very briefly review the prover and its applications, and (c) discuss ACL2, a new development of the prover which involves recoding it in its own logic, a subset of applicative Common Lisp.
+In this paper, we will (a) very briefly review the prover and its applications, (b) provide pointers to the literature on the prover and its applications, and (c) discuss ACL2, a new development of the prover which involves recoding it in its own logic, a subset of applicative Common Lisp.

 In the subsequent discussion, we will make reference to two books, which are the main references on NQTHM.
-They are (a) A Computational Logic [11] which we will abbreviate as "ACL" and (b) A Computational Logic Handbook [18] which we will abbreviate as "ACLH".
-Although a decade old, ACL still provides a rather accurate description of many of the prover's heuristics and some simple applications, whereas the much more recent ACLH accurately describes the current logic and user interface.
+They are (a) A Computational Logic [11] which we will abbreviate as "ACL" and (b) A Computational Logic Handbook [18] which we will abbreviate as